 |Seat belt infractions||3%|

-After an at-fault accident or a serious infraction on a driver’s record (such as a DUI or reckless driving), it’s common for car insurance providers to increase a premium by 20 to 40% of the insurer’s base rate, which is a standard practice from the Insurance Services Office (ISO).
-The base rate is calculated by taking the average rate charged in the state before discounts and adjustments, plus the insurance company’s claims-processing fee.
-The surcharge for multi-car policies is 20% of the base rate for the first two vehicles on the policy, and 40% for a single-car policy.
+After an at-fault accident or a serious infraction on a driver’s record (such as a DUI or reckless driving), it’s common for car insurance providers to increase a premium by 20 to 40% of the insurer’s base rate.
+The base rate is calculated by taking data like the average rate charged in the state before discounts and adjustments, plus the insurance company’s claims-processing fee.
+Many insurers gather data to inform their base rate from the Insurance Services Office (ISO).

 Depending on your insurer, the company may increase your rates more or less than the aforementioned averages.
 If you suspect your insurer is gouging you, shop around.
 If you find a good quote from another company, provide it in writing to an agent or representative, and then request they match or beat the quote.
 If your insurer refuses, it’s probably a good time to switch to a more lenient company that won’t assess your next accident so severely.

-If your insurer is offering you a competitive rate based on your driving history, you can further lower your insurance costs by raising the amount of your deductibles for collision, underinsured motorists and comprehensive.
-Insurance.com reports that raising such deductibles from $250 to $500 can lower your rates for those sections of your auto policy by as much as 30%.
+If your insurer is offering you a competitive rate based on your driving history, you can further lower your insurance costs by raising the amount of your deductibles for collision, underinsured motorists and comprehensive coverage.
+The Insurance Information Institute (III) reports that raising your deductibles from $200 to $500 can lower your comprehensive and collision rates by 15-30%.
+Move up to a $1,000 deductible and you can save as much as 40%.

 If you have an older car that’s not worth more than a couple thousand dollars, consider dropping such coverages altogether to save even more money – but maintain your state’s minimum required liability insurance to stay legal on the road.